28d33/Marvel_b8/README.md

 ##  TASK 12 — Soldering Prerequisites

 ### Overview
--Soldering is a technique used to join electronic components by melting a filler metal (solder) that solidifies to form both a mechanical and electrical connection.
+- Soldering is a technique used to join electronic components by melting a filler metal (solder) that solidifies to form both a mechanical and electrical connection.
 It is widely used in assembling and repairing circuits, and can be seen as the small metallic joints on PCBs where components are fixed.

--In the lab, I was introduced to the basic soldering equipment including the soldering iron, solder wire, flux, soldering wick, and the stand, along with the necessary safety precautions.
+- In the lab, I was introduced to the basic soldering equipment including the soldering iron, solder wire, flux, soldering wick, and the stand, along with the necessary safety precautions.
 Under the guidance of a coordinator, I practiced basic soldering on a perf board by creating a simple LED circuit.
 - I also learned how to desolder existing joints using a soldering wick and then resolder the components back in place.
 ---